We’re restructuring the content! Some links or content might be missing today. Thanks for your patience.

-Use the Focus tool to isolate selected rows from the rest of the dataset and take your analysis further, concentrating on those specific rows of data.
+Use the Focus tool to filter the dataset and take your analysis further, concentrating on specific rows of data.

 User permission: Query > Focus and Reset